oracle/docker-images/OracleUnifiedDirectory/README.md

 # Oracle Unified Directory on Docker
 Docker build files to facilitate installation, configuration, and environment setup for Docker DevOps users.
 For more information about Oracle Unified Directory please see the [Oracle Unified Directory 12.2.1.3.0 Online Documentation](https://docs.oracle.com/middleware/12213/oud/).

-Just to clarify these Docker build scripts are **unofficial** Oracle Build scripts.
-See [Oracle Docker images](https://github.com/oracle/docker-images) on GitHub for the official Oracle Docker build scripts.
+Just to clarify these Docker build scripts are **unofficial Oracle Build scripts**.

 ### Docker Images Content
 The resulting Docker images are based on the official Oracle Java image for Java 8 u172 (_oracle/serverjre:8_).
 It has either be build manually using the [official](https://github.com/oracle/docker-images/tree/master/OracleJava) or [my unofficial](https://github.com/oehrlis/docker/tree/master/OracleJava) Oracle Docker build scripts or pulled from [Docker Store](https://store.docker.com/images/oracle-serverjre-8).
 See [Building the Oracle JDK base image](#building-the-oracle-jdk-base-image)